-Unlike many other federal statutes focused on corporate compliance and transparency, the FCPA does not have a specific threshold or other set triggering event for which a company becomes subject to its prohibitions.
+Unlike many other federal statutes focused on corporate compliance, anti-corruption, and transparency, the FCPA does not have a specific threshold or other set triggering event for which a company becomes subject to its prohibitions.
 Engaging in a prohibited transaction triggers FCPA culpability, and this is true without regard to company size or any event or occurrence that may or may not have preceded it.

 3. What Transactions Raise FCPA Compliance Concerns?

 With this in mind, company executives and in-house counsel need to be cognizant of the types of transactions and business operations that have the potential for FCPA implications.
 Prior to engaging in such transactions or operations, they must address the FCPA’s stringent requirements, and they must take the steps necessary to ensure compliance (see Part II, below).
 Examples of transactions and business operations that have the potential to implicate the FCPA’s anti-bribery and accounting provisions include (but are not limited to):